Phase-locked loop: History

-In 1969, Signetics introduced a line of low-cost monolithic integrated circuits like the NE565 using bipolar transistors, that were complete phase-locked loop systems on a chip, and applications for the technique multiplied.
+In 1969, Signetics introduced a line of low-cost monolithic integrated circuits like the NE565 using bipolar transistors, which were complete phase-locked loop systems on a chip, and applications for the technique multiplied.
 A few years later, RCA introduced the CD4046 Micropower Phase-Locked Loop using CMOS, which also became a popular integrated circuit building block.

 Structure and function

 Phase-locked loop mechanisms may be implemented as either analog or digital circuits.
 Both implementations use the same basic structure.

 Analog PLL circuits include four basic elements: